Jelenal1/Speerstudios_Art_Multimedia/README.md

 To install and run the project locally, please follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `yarn install`.
-3. Start the project using `npm start`.
+3. Start the project using `yarn dev`.

 ## Disclaimer